 No matter what time of year you travel to Chicago, there's always an event going on.
 In the winter, for example, you can go ice skating in Millennium Park or hit Chicago Theater Week or the Chicago Auto Show.
 If you're in town for St. Patrick's Day, you won't be able to miss the tradition of dying the Chicago River green.

 Food tours are a hit in May, and as summer rolls around things really get going.
 Arts and music festivals pop up all over the city beginning in June.
 Grant Park is home to the weekly Chicago SummerDance and Millennium Park hosts a summer film series every Tuesday.

-Of course, you can always hit a Cubs or White Sox game and join some of the most dedicated baseball fans in America.
-Football fans will want to catch the Bears at Soldier Field and hockey fans can watch the Blackhawks at the United Center.
+Of course, you can always hit a Chicago Cubs or Chicago White Sox game and join some of the most dedicated baseball fans in America.
+Football fans will want to catch the Chicago Bears at Soldier Field and hockey fans can watch the Chicago Blackhawks at the United Center.